Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch_V2.rst

 With the Multi Touch Bricklet it is possible to build custom touch panels by gluing a cover onto the electrodes.

-The Multi Touch Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------